Welcome to today's edition of the Rush 24-7 podcast.

 We've had a federal judge rule that the whole law is void.

-The judge didn't say stopped it.
+The judge didn't say stop it.

 The judge didn't think he had to.

-Let's say judge affirms murder is illegal.
+Let's say a judge affirms murder is illegal.

 People continue to murder.

-The judge says, Well, I didn't offer an injunction against murder.
+The judge says, well, I didn't offer an injunction against murder or lawyers for the murderers.

 The judge didn't issue an injunction.

-The judge thought the law being voided, spoke for itself.
+The judge thought the law being voided spoke for itself.

 If you have any kind of respect for the rule of law, this is a no-brainer.

-And I'm just stunned by how little attention it's just a whole hummer for seemingly a lot of people.
+It's just a whole hummer for seemingly a lot of people.

 Here's Reagan, 100th anniversary of his birth coming up.